 - Image titles.
 This is the text that pops up when you hover over an image.

 - Alt text.
-The best practice for using alt text with images is to make it descriptive to the image.
-If an image is broken, this tells the reader what the image is supposed to be.
-This description is also read aloud to blind readers.
+The best practice for using alt text with images is to make it descriptive to what the image is.
+Alt text is used for SEO, but is also useful for accessibility to blind readers.

 Hopefully by now you have a good handle on keywords.
 It might seem like a lot of work, but once you dive in and start doing your research and implementation, it becomes second-nature and will be a game-changer for your blogging!